sidbanerjee001/sidbanerjee.me/src/NotesMD/fermat-primality.md

 \end{align*}
 $$

-Note we select $g$ coprime to $N$ (so $N$ isn't trivially composite), allowing us to cancel it via it's modular inverse.
+Note $g$ is coprime to $N$ by virtue of being a witness, allowing us to cancel it via it's modular inverse.
 This one-to-one mapping implies that at least half the numbers in $\mathbb{Z} / N\mathbb{Z}$ are Fermat witnesses--values that correctly identify $N$ as composite.
 Since our algorithm picks an integer at random, we can conclude that our probability of correctness if $N$ is compositive and not Carmichael is at least $\frac{1}{2}$.

-This doesn't sound impressive, though.
+Maybe this isn't so impressive.
+It's not much better than flipping a coin, right?
 But remember we only sampled one value to test.
-If we sampled more and ran independent trials, the probability we'd be incorrect across all consecutive runs is around $1-\left( \frac{1}{2} \right)^t$ for $t$ trials, which achieves a 99% correctness rate in under 10 trials!
-This is a technique called boosting.
+If we ran several independent trials (a technique called boosting), the probability we'd be incorrect across all consecutive runs is around $1-\left( \frac{1}{2} \right)^t$ for $t$ trials, which achieves a 99% correctness rate in under 10 trials!

 # Runtime

 A single call to Fermat primality is dominated by the exponentiation and modulation operations, which are done in $O(\log^2 n \log \log n)$ time.
 Running for $k$ trials we have a runtime of $O(k\log^2 n \log \log n)$, which is highly efficient.

 [^1]: Carmichael numbers, of which there are infinitely many, are the Achilles' heel of Fermat primality testing.
 A Carmichael number is a composite number $c$ that satisfies the property $b^{c-1} \equiv \; (\text{mod} \;c)$ for all integers $b$ coprime to $c$.
-In fact, Carmichael numbers contradicts the converse of FLT and prevents it from being an absolute test.
+In fact, Carmichael numbers contradict the converse of FLT and prevent it from being an absolute test.